rocketk/jorm/README.md

 }
 ```

-### Query with the "soft delete" function turned on
+### Query with the "soft delete" feature turned on

-This feature is only meaningful when you enable the "soft delete" function.
+This feature is only meaningful when you enable the "soft delete" feature.
 To enable "soft delete", you need to add `@JormTable(enableSoftDelete() == true)` on an Entity class.

 When a Java class is marked as "soft delete", when querying it (corresponding table), only undeleted records are queried by default.
 Look the following code, here we assume that the user `Bruce` has been marked "deleted", i.e. `deleted_at is not null`.